 RPG Approved Projects

-Per ERCOT Planning Guide Section 3.4.1.1, ERCOT Planning shall remove all Tier 1, 2, and 3 projects that have not undergone RPG Project Review from the most recent SSWG base cases.
+Per ERCOT Planning Guide Section 3.4.1.1, ERCOT Planning shall remove all Tier 1, 2, and 3 projects that have not undergone RPG Project Review from the SSWG start cases.
 Projects receiving RPG acceptance concurrently with the RTP study will be reviewed for any material impact on the analysis.
 These, and any other model corrections, submitted by the TPs shall be documented and included in the study cases.
 The economic start cases will be updated to reflect new projects that have recently received approval through the RPG review process.

 Transmission and Generation Outages